hwatters/Watters-Portfolio/final_project_Watters.md

 At this point in the project, I need to narrow down my ideas a bit more.
 I worry that I may be easily over complicating the story I want to tell.
 Also, due to the large scale of the museum demographics, there are few studies that have been done in the past 10 years.
 I worry that my data may be "out of date."
 I hope to combat that potential issue with current population data and relatable stories.

 As I type out my outline, my idea is already shifting to something a bit different than described above.
 To present a more persusive, complete story I may focus my project on diversity in art musuems, in all aspects - visitation, leadership, and artists in collections.
 I really want to show the readers that there is room and need for improvement for diversity in museums.
-By reaching out to local communities, to recruiting diverse hires, and adding diverse artists to their collections, museum can being to change their narrative of being excludive places.
+By reaching out to local communities, to recruiting diverse hires, and adding diverse artists to their collections, museums can change their narrative of being exclusive places.

 [Back to Homepage](/README.md)